-If you have been the victim of a sexual assault or period of sexual and /or physical abuse, either as an adult or a child you may be eligible to make a claim for compensation.
-Call our helpline and speak confidentially to our specialist advisors on 01423 593002.
+If you have been the victim of sexual abuse or a sexual assault either as an adult or a child, you may be eligible to make a claim for compensation.

 Our team of compassionate experts can guide you through the process and speak to you in complete confidence.
 Call us for a no obligation discussion about your case, we will confirm your options and discuss your entitlement to claim.

 What you need to know

 Survivors of sexual abuse or assault may be eligible to make a claim for compensation against the Criminal Injuries Compensation Authority (CICA).
 This government run body manage a scheme that allows for abuse compensation payments to be made but only in certain circumstances.

 To make a claim you must in most cases: